reinimax/design-framework/README.md

 ### Using the grid

-The grid is based on CSS Grid and features 12 columns and two breakpoints: one "medium" @768px and one "large" @980px.
+The grid is based on CSS Grid and features 12 columns and four breakpoints at 576px (s), 768px (m), 980px (l) and 1200px (xl).
+These values are saved in variables and can be changed.

 Give the element that contains your grid-items the class `grid-container`.
 Each item gets a class that defines how many columns it spans (spanning 1 column is the default.
 There's no class for that).
 These classes are:

 - `col-2` up to `col-12`: These are the default classes that will apply on all screen resolutions, unless overwritten
+- `col-s-2` up to `col-s-12`: These classes apply if the screen width is at least 576px.
 - `col-m-2` up to `col-m-12`: These classes apply if the screen width is at least 768px.
 - `col-l-2` up to `col-l-12`: These classes apply if the screen width is at least 980px.
+- `col-xl-2` up to `col-xl-12`: These classes apply if the screen width is at least 1200px.

 Apply classes for each resolution to each grid-item, make sure they add up to a sum of 12, and enjoy the simple, responsive layout that you just created.
 An example would be: